-- Garnish - Set aside a lemon wheel and culinary rosemary for garnish.
+- Garnish - Set aside a lemon wheel or candied lemon slices and culinary lavender for garnish.

 Step 1: Shake with ice.
 Add the gin, lemon juice, elderflower liqueur, lemon lavender simple syrup, and lavender bitters to a cocktail shaker.
 Add a scoop of ice and shake for 30 seconds.

 Step 2: Strain and serve.
 Strain the cocktail into your glass and garnish with a lemon wheel and a sprig of lavender Cheers!

 ⚒️ Recommended equipment